 Segmentation and Targeting: The Foundations of Commercial Intelligence

-An effective B2B segmentation forms the bedrock of a high-performing sales intelligence strategy.
-By identifying homogeneous groups within your addressable market, you can tailor your commercial approach to each specific segment.
+A solid B2B segmentation is the starting point for any sales intelligence strategy that actually works.
+Identifying homogeneous groups within your addressable market makes it possible to tailor the commercial approach to each specific segment.

 The Imperative of Sales Transformation